 “People are often too ill to remember details during hospital stays or other procedures.
 The survivorship care plan allows people to have an accurate summary of care and know what to expect for follow-up appointments so they can plan accordingly,” says Dr. Leeper.

 The Society for Neuro-Oncology, the largest professional organization for neuro-oncology health care providers, shared the care plan to foster greater awareness of neuro-oncology patient survivorship care needs and challenges.
-In 2020, Dr. Leeper provided a virtual educational lecture to further educate providers on the needs of survivors of brain and spinal cord tumors.
+In 2020, Dr. Leeper provided a virtual educational lecture to further educate providers on the needs of survivors of brain and spine tumors.

 Partnering with Patients and Caregivers

-Survivorship care at the Neuro-Oncology Branch aims to acknowledge that each patient and family have their own unique issues, needs, and concerns.
+Survivorship care at the Neuro-Oncology Branch aims to acknowledge that each patient and family has their own unique issues, needs, and concerns.
 “We want to honor those differences and recognize that the needs and priorities of patients and care partners will evolve over time depending on where they are in their treatment course,” says Dr. Leeper.

-When providing care and treatment at the Neuro-Oncology Clinic at NIH, Dr. Leeper focuses on whole-person care.
+When providing care and treatment at the Neuro-Oncology Clinic at NIH, Dr. Leeper focuses on whole person care.
 She emphasizes a partnership between patients, families, and the care team to communicate and establish personalized goals and priorities.
 A patient-centered communication approach allows patients and families to make well-informed health care decisions consistent with their values, goals, and preferences.
 “It also provides patient satisfaction, identifies individual concerns, helps patients understand and stay on their treatment plan, improves health outcomes and quality of life, and enhances patient and provider well-being,” says Dr. Leeper.

-Dr. Leeper also attentively listens during visits to understand the full picture of what a person is experiencing.
-She appreciates that people have lives to lead beyond their diagnosis and care for their tumor and desires to help them do so.
+Dr. Leeper also listens attentively during visits to understand the full picture of what a person is experiencing.
+She appreciates that people have lives to lead beyond their diagnosis and care for their tumor—and desires to help them do so.

 Survivorship Symposium to Advance Research and Care

 The symposium will include working groups with neuro-oncology professionals to further develop a research agenda addressing the gaps in neuro-oncology survivorship research and care.
-“We are excited about bringing together experts in the field to create actionable steps to advance research and care for people with brain and spinal cord tumors,” says Dr. Leeper.
+“We are excited about bringing together experts in the field to create actionable steps to advance research and care for people with brain and spine tumors,” says Dr. Leeper.